On Fairness of Task Arithmetic: The Role of Task Vectors

 To further analyze the effects of subgroup-specific task composition, Figure~\ref{fig:heatmap_men}--\ref{fig:heatmap_women} illustrate heatmaps where the y-axis lists each method or configuration under evaluation: FFT as baseline, followed by task arithmetic with varying scaling coefficients (0.0 to 1.0 with 0.2 intervals).
 The x-axis represents the subgroups— (e.g., Women, Trans, etc. for Gender).
 Each cell shows the corresponding performance metric (e.g., macro-averaged accuracy, DPD, or EOD for a given method on a specific subgroup.
 For these experiments, we added the task vector of the worst-performing subgroups (Women and Men for the gender dataset subset, and Asian, and Native American for the race dataset subset) to the FFT model, as explained earlier.

-We generally observe that increasing the scaling coefficient \(\lambda\) tends to improve overall accuracy, consistent with the trends observed in Figure~\ref{fig:metrics_vs_lambda_gender}.
-However, the impact on fairness metrics (DPD and EOD) is more variable.
-In the gender-based plots, for example, the Asian subgroup consistently achieves the highest accuracy and lowest DPD/EOD—highlighting a recurring tradeoff where performance gains for one group may exacerbate disparities for others.
+We generally observe that increasing the scaling coefficient \(\lambda\) tends to improve overall accuracy, consistent with the trends observed in Figure~\ref{fig:metrics_vs_lambda_gender}. {However, effects are not uniform across all subgroups}.
+In the race-based plots, for example, the Asian subgroup consistently achieves the highest accuracy and lowest DPD/EOD—highlighting a recurring tradeoff where performance gains for one group may exacerbate disparities for others.
 When the Women task vector is added (Figure~\ref{fig:heatmap_women}), accuracy improves for the Trans Women subgroups.
 However, fairness metrics for subgroups such as Men tend to worsen as the scaling coefficient \(\lambda\) increases.

 In Figure~\ref{fig:heatmap_men}, injecting the Men task vector improves performance for some subgroups, yet Women consistently show lower accuracy and do not see consistent fairness improvements at higher \(\lambda\).